whidbeywaterfilters

 • Advantages of conditioning with ECOsmarte

 • The ECOsmarte titanium electrodes condition the hardness.
 As the water passes through this chamber, the calcium, magnesium, and the other fourteen hardness elements transform into a powder that will not scale on the pipes or leave white stains on the house fixtures.
 Because these healthy minerals are not removed from the water, powder deposits may appear on the surfaces where the water comes out of the faucet.
-This powder is safe, hardly noticeable, does not stain, and is easy to wipe away.
+This powder is safe, hardly noticeable, does not stain, and is easy to wipe away if no post filter has been installed.

 • There is no scaling in the pipes.
 Calcium carbonate is converted to calcium bicarbonate, which not only does not scale pipes, but also will not scale the inside of your body.
-An excess of calcium carbonate can build up and produce gall stones, whereas calcium bicarbonate keeps your body clean.
+An excess of calcium carbonate can build up in the body and produce gall stones, whereas calcium bicarbonate is like baking soda and is safe, healthy, and keeps your body clean.
+The ECOsmarte system creates calcium bicarbonate.

 • With low levels of hardness, there will be no white hard crust deposits on the house fixtures.